jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 #align(center)[
   #text(size: 24pt, weight: "bold")[Equipment, and how to use them]\
   #v(0.1pt)
-  #text(
-    size: 14pt,
-    style: "italic",
-  )[You need the right tools to measure small amounts of food and water safely.]
-  \
   #line(length: 100%, stroke: 2pt)
 ]

 #counter(heading).update(0)
 = Equipment

-== A) 1 ml disposable oral syringes (without needles)
+=== A) 1 ml and 10ml disposable oral syringes (without needles)

+#list(
+  spacing: 0.75em,
-- Look for markings every *0.1 mL*.

-- *Cleaning:* If used for liquid food (like milk), wash with hot soapy water within an hour of use, and air dry.
-If used only for water, just air dry.

-- *Examples:* BD eclipse 1mL oral syringes or Terumo 1mL oral tuberculin syringes (available on amazon.ca or local pharmacies)
+  [Look for markings every *0.1 mL* for the 1ml syringes.], [*Cleaning:* If used for liquid food (like milk), wash with hot soapy water within an hour of use, and air dry.
+If used only for water, just air dry.], [*Examples:* BD eclipse 1mL oral syringes or Terumo 1mL oral tuberculin syringes (available on amazon.ca or local pharmacies)], )

-== B) Digital Scale
+=== B) Digital Scale
+#list(
+  spacing: 0.75em,

-- *Precision:* Must measure *0.01 grams* (two decimal places).
-- *Calibration:* Buy one that comes with a calibration weight (a little metal weight to test the scale).

-- *Cost:* Usually \$20 - \$30 online.
+  [*Precision:* Must measure *0.01 grams* (two decimal places).], [*Calibration:* Buy one that comes with a calibration weight (a little metal weight to test the scale).], [*Cost:* Usually \$20 - \$30 online.],
+)

-== C) Medicines
+=== C) Medicines

+#block()[
+  #set list(spacing: 0.75em)
   - *Epinephrine Auto-injector:* Must be up to date and nearby at each dose.
   - *Non-drowsy antihistamine:* Optional but highly recommended.
 These can be bought over the counter.
     - Example: Reactine.
 For children under 2, give half of the smallest indicated dosage on the bottle.
 This usually is 2.5-5mg.
     - Avoid Benadryl - it is less effective and comes with more side effects.
+It also makes many children sleepy, which can make it more difficult to see the early stages of a developing allergic reaction.
+]

-= Measuring
+= Measuring solids and liquids accurately

-== Measuring Solids (Powders, crushed food, thick liquids)
+== Measuring solids (powders, crushed food, thick liquids)
+#enum(
+  spacing: 0.75em,
-1. Turn on the scale.
+  [Turn on the scale.],
-2. Place a small cup/bowel or wax paper on the scale.
-3. Press the *"Tare"* or "Zero" button so the scale reads `0.00`.
-4. Slowly add the powder until you reach the target number.
-5. Mix the powder with a wet food your child likes (applesauce, pudding, yogurt).
+  [Place a small cup/bowl or wax paper on the scale.], [Press the *"Tare"* or "Zero" button so the scale reads `0.00`.], [Slowly add the powder until you reach the target number.], [Mix the powder with a wet food your child likes (applesauce, pudding, yogurt).], )

-== Measuring Liquids (water, milks, etc.)
+== Measuring liquids (water, milks, etc.)
+#enum(
+  spacing: 0.75em,
-1. Push the plunger of the syringe all the way down.
-2. Put the tip into the liquid.
+  [Push the plunger of the syringe all the way down.], [Put the tip into the liquid.],
-3. Pull back slowly to the line matching your dose.
-If you pull too fast, too much air can enter the syringe.
+  [Pull back slowly to the line matching your dose.
+If you pull too fast, too much air can enter the syringe.], )

-#warning-box("Money Saving Tip")[
+#warning-box(
-  *Non-dairy milks spoil fast*.
-You can freeze them!
+  "Money Saving Tip: Non-dairy milks spoil fast.
+You can freeze them!", )[
   1. Pour liquid into an ice cube tray.
   2. Once frozen, store cubes in a ziploc bag.
   3. Thaw one cube at a time in the fridge to use for doses.
 Do not reuse the milk once thawed.